<big>Glossary of Painting Terms</big>(As of July 2003)

 Nuance

-Slightly adjusting an existing paint color tone to match.
+Slightly adjusting an existing paint color tone to customize it.

-to the existing paint finish.
-Nuancing requires a lot of experience and a good eye.
+"It's important to match the new paint to the existing finish.
+Achieving the right nuance requires a lot of experience and a good eye."

 ahead of the painter.